AReyH/AReyH/README.md

 ## 💫 About Me

+- Working as a Data Engineer
-- Currently finishing my Master of Data Science in The University of British Columbia
+- Finished my Master of Data Science in The University of British Columbia
 - I have worked as a Data Scientist for 3+ years
 - Co-author of the `autopredictor` Python package
 - I enjoy writing articles on Medium, mostly about small projects.